Trepan-Debuggers/bashdb/docs/install.rst

 ++++++

 Many package managers have back-level versions of this debugger.
-The most recent versions is from the github_.
+The most recent version is from the github_.

 To install from git: